Ivory Coast begin African World Cup migration to U.S.

 They will be based in Philadelphia for the early part of their preparations from May 29, and then move to Florida.

-Cameroon were also going to pass through the U.S. on their way from a training camp in Austria to Brazil, but have now cancelled plans for a warm-up game in Miami.
+Cameroon were also going to pass through the U.S. on their way from a training camp in Austria to Brazil, but have now canceled plans for a warm-up game in Miami.

 (Reporting by Mark Gleeson in Cape Town; Editing by Robert Woodward; mark.gleeson@thomsonreuters.com; +27 82 8257807; Reuters Messaging: mark.gleeson.thomsonreuters.com@reuters.net; To sign up for our Global Sports Forum chatroom, click here)